matthiaskoenig/dfba/guidelines/DFBA models in SBML.md

 The `BOUNDS` model can be part of the `TOP` model or a separate submodel (in this case some of the rules are obsolete) -->

 The parameter `dt` is used in calculating the upper and lower bounds based on the availability of the species in the exchange `Reactions`.
-This ensures that the FBA solution cannot take more than the available species amounts in the timestep of duration `dt` and is consistent for the timestep with the available resources.
+This ensures that the FBA solution cannot take more than the available species amounts in the time step of duration `dt` and is consistent for the time step with the available resources.

 * **`[BND-R0001]`** The `BOUNDS` model **MUST** have the SBOTerm [`SBO:0000293` (non-spatial continuous framework)](http://www.ebi.ac.uk/sbo/main/SBO:0000293) on the `Model` element.
 ### dt